 And so when you would open the book up you would start going through those pages.
 Only to discover that you suddenly couldn't read it at all.
 They had hard-coded it and the people who had done it were somebody on Fiverr or something like that that I'd hired at the time.

 That was when I realized I need to do this formatting myself or train people to use the tools like Jutoh.
-Which you can find my affiliate link below in the description which I recommend to get the formatting right the very first time.
+Which you can find my affiliate link below in the description of all of my YouTube videos which I recommend to get the formatting right the very first time.

 So that's another one of those little tricks you're not going to want to ignore.
 Because we want to show some love for our readers and not show them how much we hate them which we don't.
 We love our readers, right don't we?